pypm/home/docs/studies/eu20220821/index.md

 Hospital admission data from August 14 followed the projection from the analysis of August 7 data, except for Norway which had greater than expected admissions.
 August 21 data from all six countries were all above expectations, and to interpret these data, waning of immunity was added, with typical time scales of about 8 months.
+For comparison, the models from August 21 (solid lines) and August 14 (dashed lines) are compared.
-More data is required to establish evidence for waning of population-level immunity.
+More data is required to
+establish evidence for waning of population-level immunity.

 ### [Belgium](img/be_4_4_0821.pdf)